 There is also a possibility that you could receive probation for your case.
 A judge could decide to give you a probation sentence instead of a prison sentence or could add probation to your prison term.
 If you are sentenced to probation, you have to comply with all of the conditions of your probation or you risk having to serve the original jail or prison sentence.
 Some things that might be a part of your probation are submitting to drug tests, reporting to a probation officer, or submitting to home searches.

 Having a Georgia Burglary Attorney could help you get your sentence reduced to a less severe one.
 Your Lawyer will argue every possible defense available to you in efforts to get your burglary charged lowered to a lesser offense like theft or trespassing or to get your prison sentence reduced.
-It is crucial to your case to hire someone knowledgeable in the burglary field such as one of our Georgia Attorneys.
+It is crucial to your case to hire someone knowledgeable in the burglary field such as one of our Burglary Lawyers in Georgia.

 Burglary as Seen Through Case Law in Georgia